Skip to main content

 Target Directory: /packages/web

-2. Multi-application Project: Project contains multiple applications
+2. Multi-application Projects: Project contains multiple applications

 Target Directory: /apps/admin